PatrickMaiyer/Portapack_Wiki/Debug.md

 That new Hackrf board revision r9  has two 2 IC’s changes:
 * MAX2837 was replaced by MAX2839.
 * Si5351C was replaced by Si5351A with additional clock distribution.
 A series diode was added to the antenna port power supply.
-(Manufacturing year: 2023)

 Starting with HackRF One r6, hardware revisions are detected by firmware and reported by hackrf_info.